-A quarter-size dent is no reason to sound the alarm, though it certainly detracts from your vehicle’s appearance.
+A quarter-size dent is no reason to sound the alarm, though it detracts from your vehicle’s appearance.
 A larger dent—about the size of a basketball—is more cause for concern.
 Sure, the car may still be fully functional, but you need to have it checked out by a collision repair crew.
-Unbeknownst to most motorists, a car dent may compromise your vehicle more than you think.
+Unbeknownst to most motorists, car dents may compromise your vehicle more than you think.

 Car Dents Can Make Your Car Less Safe

 It’s common for a fender, guard, or bumper to incur noticeable damage during a relatively minor fender bender.
 That’s what they are designed for.
 While the car is still completely operable, it may be less safe should another collision happen to occur.
 The resulting dent from the first collision has seriously compromised the car’s structural integrity.
 This lessens its ability to hold up under impact and protect the occupants.

 The car’s auto paint is more than a cosmetic element.
 It also acts as a seal that protects the metal from contaminants.
 When the seal is broken, the metal becomes exposed to elements like dirt, salt, and moisture; these all lead to rust.
 Aside from making your car look like an old clunker, rust also weakens metal.
 Just as brittle bones are more likely to break, rusted metal is more likely to crumple in a collision.